ivoabs/IS_MSThesis_data/README.md

-# Neutron Star Crust: effects of Rotation and Magnetic Fiels
+# Neutron Star Crust: Effects of Rotation and Magnetic Fields